End-to-End testing with Puppeteer and Jest

 Project Setup

-First you will need to download or clone project which I prepared GitHub Starter Project.
-If you don't prefere to code along, you can download already finished project GitHub Final Project.
+First, you will need to download or clone the project I prepared, the GitHub Starter Project.
+If you don't prefer to code along, you can download the finished GitHub Final Project.

 After downloading Starter Project: